-A student who is persistently absent from any class, or who discontinues a course without permission of the Dean, is automatically suspended from the college.
+A student who is persistently absent from any class or who discontinues a course without permission of the Dean, is automatically suspended from the college.
 During the period of suspension approximately one semester hour per week is deducted from the total credit earned by the student during the semester.
 This regulation applies to all class courses, and to physical education.
-Four consecutive unexcused absences from physical education will be interpreted as dropping the course without permission, and the penalty of suspension will be applied.
-After the first report period of each semester, a student who drops a course in which he is failing incurs a mark of failure for the semester in that course.
+After the first report period of each semester, a student who drops a course in which he is failing, incurs a mark of failure for the semester in that course.